Bira/octopus-carnival/_drafts/wir-mm2-4e-half-elf.md

 previous editions!
 In fact, everyone likes them!

 You see, half-elves aren't just an "average" of their two parents.
-Yes, they're sturdier than elves and more slender than humans, but they also have a lot of traits that are uniquely their own.
+Yes, they're sturdier than elves and pointier than humans, but they also have a lot of traits that are uniquely their own.
 Chief among those is a noticeable facility with social interaction and cultural adaptability.

 Half-elves whose parents are a human and an elf can spend their early years in either of the two cultures, depending on their specific family